 If the receiving entity issued shares to the stockholders of the contributing entity, this should be reflected in EPS in a similar fashion as a stock split (i.e., recharacterization of the historical common ownership) and reflected retrospectively for all periods presented under common control.
 The ratio of exchange of receiving entity shares issued for each share of the transferred entity should be multiplied by the weighted average number of shares and potential shares of the transferred entity for each reporting period, and added to the number of shares and potential shares of the receiving entity.

 If the receiving entity paid cash to the stockholders of the contributing entity, there should generally be no impact to EPS.
-However, if the receiving entity issued shares to new investors to raise that cash, consideration should be given as to the treatment of the shares in the historical or pro forma EPS computations.
+However, if the receiving entity issued shares to new investors to raise that cash, the receiving entity generally would present those newly-issued shares in pro forma EPS computations, consistent with the discussions in FSP 7.7.2